imdoroshenko/graphql-wrapper/README.md

 /**
 *
 * @param {Function} next original resolve function
-* @param {object[]} args original resolve arguments (https://graphql.org/learn/execution/#root-fields-resolvers)
+* @param {object[]} args original resolve arguments. https://graphql.org/learn/execution/#root-fields-resolvers
 * @param {object} args[0] (obj) The previous object, which for a field on the root Query type is often not used.
 * @param {object} args[1] (args) The arguments provided to the field in the GraphQL query.
-* @param {object} args[2] (context) A value which is provided to every resolver and holds important contextual information like the currently logged in user, or access to a database.
+* @param {object} args[2] (context) A value which is provided to every resolver and holds important contextual information
+* like the currently logged in user, or access to a database.
-* @param {object} args[3] (info) A value which holds field-specific information relevant to the current query as well as the schema details, also refer type GraphQLResolveInfo for more details. (https://graphql.org/graphql-js/type/#graphqlobjecttype)
+* @param {object} args[3] (info) A value which holds field-specific information relevant to the current query as well as the
+* schema details,also refer type GraphQLResolveInfo for more details. https://graphql.org/graphql-js/type/#graphqlobjecttype
 * @param {object} info Additional information about current resolve
 * @param {object} info.field Field name
 * @param {object} info.type Type name